kanstantsin-bucha/kanstantsin-bucha/README.md

 # I am Kanstantsin,

 * I am ready to impact the product and give the business and community more value.
-* Open for opportunities on these platforms: iOS, MacOS, Esp32, Backend(Vapor).
+* Open for opportunities on these platforms: Apple, Espressif, Vapor.

 ## [My home page](https://www.kanstantsin-bucha.com)